rust-ethereum/evm/README.md

 when we successfully tested it by integrating Geth to sync the mainnet.

 The current rewrite is used in production for the Frontier project (the Ethereum-compatibility layer for Polkadot).
 We pass the Ethereum test suite.
-PR for fixes are welcomed.
+PRs for fixes are welcomed.

 ## Features